 - Supporting students and early career professionals

 Leadership Lab is AMCHP’s flagship, cohort-based leadership development program for Title V (and affiliated) professionals.
-It is framed by the MCH Leadership Competencies, guided by adult learning principles, and incorporates three core components:
+It is 100% remote, framed by the MCH Leadership Competencies, guided by adult learning principles, and incorporates three core components:

 - Mentoring/coaching: transmission of knowledge, wisdom, experience, and support from experienced professionals and/or peers with whom participants are carefully matched.